apollo

 Medicinal Benefits

-TRIFLUOPERAZINE contains Trifluoperazine, and an antipsychotic used to prevent and treat relapses of schizophrenia (a mental illness).
-Additionally, TRIFLUOPERAZINE may be used for anxiety and depression over a short period, nausea and vomiting.
-TRIFLUOPERAZINE inhibits the dopamine (chemical messenger) receptors in the brain.
+Trifluoperazine contains Trifluoperazine, and an antipsychotic used to prevent and treat relapses of schizophrenia (a mental illness).
+Additionally, Trifluoperazine may be used for anxiety and depression over a short period, nausea and vomiting.
+Trifluoperazine inhibits the dopamine (chemical messenger) receptors in the brain.
 Dopamine is involved in regulating mood, behavior, and emotions.
-Thereby, TRIFLUOPERAZINE helps in controlling psychotic illness, relieving depression, lightening the mood, and relieving anxiety symptoms such as fear and panic.
-Also, TRIFLUOPERAZINE blocks dopamine receptors in the chemoreceptor trigger zone (CTZ) and inhibits transmission of messages to the vomiting center.
+Thereby, Trifluoperazine helps in controlling psychotic illness, relieving depression, lightening the mood, and relieving anxiety symptoms such as fear and panic.
+Also, Trifluoperazine blocks dopamine receptors in the chemoreceptor trigger zone (CTZ) and inhibits transmission of messages to the vomiting center.
 Thereby, it helps in controlling nausea and vomiting.

 Directions for Use